fthomas/refined/README.md

 ## Overview

-This is a port of the [refined][refined.hs] Haskell library to Scala.
+This library started as a port of the [refined][refined.hs] Haskell library to Scala.
 The linked websites provides an excellent motivation why this kind of library is useful.

-This library consists of:
+It consists of:

 * Type-level predicates for refining other types, like `UpperCase`, `Positive`, `Greater[_0] And LessEqual[_2]`, or `Length[Greater[_5]]`.
 There are also higher